 • Simple encouragement — Sometimes you just need to remind adults they have something to offer.
 Some story or testimony.
 Some gifting.
 Some common interest.
 Few students will reject friendliness, or an offer to connect over coffee.
 Keep your radar on.
 Listen for salvation stories, interesting job experiences, heroic deeds — these are people your students should know.

 • Their Own Kids — Some parents steer clear of involvement if their own kids are in the group.
 If this is an issue, I try to strategically place people either near or away from their kids based on their sensitivities and needs.
 Talk with parents about which direction would be best and you may find eager partners once you resolve the concern.

 • Be relational and say thanks — You are not a dispatcher handing out tasks.
-You are a friend and partner with a shared interest in students.
+You are a friend and partner with shared interest in students.
 Be relational.
 Connect afterwards.
 See how it went.
 Ask for insights.
 Say thanks.
 I know people who stay away because there’s no meaning, vision, or sense of partnership.
-It’s all thankless tasks.
+It’s all a thankless task.

 • Talk vision — Speaking of vision, you’re about forming Christ in students.
 Discuss partnership in that context.

 • Ask — Still speaking of vision, it’s about Christ’s work among students, don’t be sheepish about asking.
 I know a youthworker who had something like 30 adults involved with his 50 students.
 He knew the meaning of ask.